Tourism in Brisbane: Brisbane's Food Scene

 Brisbane is home to over 6,000 restaurants and dining establishments, with outdoor dining featuring prominently.
 The most popular cuisines by number of dining establishments are Japanese, Chinese, Modern Australian, Italian, American, Indian, and Vietnamese.
 Moreton Bay bugs, less commonly known as flathead lobsters, are an ingredient named for the Brisbane region and which feature commonly in the city's cuisine, along with macadamia nuts, also native to the region.
 There are many Good Food Guide-awarded restaurants, cafes and bars in the region.

 Brisbane has a number of food markets to sample the local cuisine and street eats.
 Eat Street Markets at Hamilton and Boundary Street Markets at West End are popular weekend markets, especially with locals and offer a variety of cuisines from local restaurants and food trucks.

 Food Tours

 Food tours provide great insight into a city's local food scene, and Brisbane's local food culture can be experienced on a tour with Delectable Tours.

 Other attractions

+Tangalooma

+Whilst technically still within the boundaries of Brisbane City Council, Tangalooma is a resort town on the sheltered western side of Moreton Island that is a well-known tourist attraction for both day trippers & overnight visitors. in 2024 Lonely Planet listed Tangalooma as one of the 'Best 100 Beaches in the World'.
+Tangalooma is famous for its sustainable wild dolphin feeding program operated by the Tangalooma Eco Centre.
+The Tangalooma Wrecks, are a cluster of ships scuttled by the Queensland Government between 1963 and 1984 to provide safe anchorage spot for recreational boat owners on the eastern side of Moreton Bay.
+These wrecks provide some of the best diving and snorkeling on the east coast of Australia.
+Tangalooma can be accessed via a 75 minute boat ride from the Brisbane River with Tangalooma Island Resort operating 4 passenger ferries per day departing Pinkenba.